TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/internal-looping.md

         namespace: default
       path: "basic/$2"
 ```

-The operator  transform that into something like this
+The Operator will transform this into:

 ```yaml
 triggers: